sastrand/catenary/README.md

 Slack changed the way people talk about their work by bringing a technology that already existed back into the mainstream.

 Based on IRC, this project is a mock of Slack's basic functionality with a description of the protocols used to implement it.

+### Running Catenary

+* Server.py can be run with `python3 server.py`.
+It calls methods in msg_processing.py.
+* Client.py can be run in a different process or on a different machine also with `python3 client.py`.
+* The dependencies are minimal and all part of the python3 standard library.